small-tech/watson/README.md

 Enjoy and here’s hoping Watson will make it easier for you to start building excellent apps for elementary OS.

 ## What is included?

+  - A prompt to install the [elementary OS development libraries](https://docs.elementary.io/develop/writing-apps/the-basic-setup#development-libraries) if they don’t already exist on your machine.

+  - A prompt to install recommended [VSCodium](https://vscodium.com/) Vala development and debugging extensions ([Vala](https://github.com/Prince781/vala-vscode), [Meson](https://github.com/asabil/vscode-meson), [CodeLLDB](https://github.com/vadimcn/vscode-lldb), [XML](https://github.com/redhat-developer/vscode-xml), [YAML](https://github.com/redhat-developer/vscode-yaml)) if you have VSCodium installed and are missing any of them.

   - A basic window with [header bar](https://docs.elementary.io/develop/apis/actions#gtk-headerbar).